coledeisseroth/PARMESAN/README.md

+#PARsing ModifiErS via Article aNnotations (PARMESAN)

+PARMESAN is an open-source computational tool that automatically extracts gene-gene and drug-gene relationships from PubMed and PubMed Central.
+Upon extracting these relationships, it predicts unknown regulatory relationships.

+Each extracted and predicted relationship is given a numeric score based on the amount of supporting and opposing evidence.
+To assign meaning to these scores, we compare the relationships to manually curated relationships in the Drug-Gene Interaction Database (DGIdb) and Reactome's functional interaction list.
+This gives us a score table, telling us the accuracy of predictions scoring above a given threshold.

+#Setup
-To generate all of the data, cd into PARMESAN and run: bash setup.sh
+To generate all of the relevant tables, cd into PARMESAN and run: bash setup.sh

 All genes are indexed by Entrez ID, and all drugs are indexed by PubChem ID.